close

 Words: 1051|Pages: 2.5|6 min read

 In regards to their impassioned spirits, Kat and Kate are kindred souls, yet in the play, Kate is far more burdened with the weight of oppressive gender roles.
 In both interpretations, it is clear the female lead is regarded by others as a shrewish tyrant.
 The women are feared by their peers, especially those of the opposite sex, who are intimidated by their strong wills.
 Kate, who at the time should have already been married off to a wealthy man, was without any suitors.
 Upon being told of this, Kate responds, "I' faith, sir, you shall never need to fear.
 I wis it is not halfway to her heart.
-But if it were, doubt not her care should be To comb your noddle with a three-legged stool And paint your face and use you like a fool" (I.i.61-65).
+But if it were, doubt not her care should be To comb your noddle with a three-legged stool And paint your face and use you like a fool" (The Taming of the Shrew, I.i.61-65).
 Kate is entirely untroubled by her lack of marriage options.
 She wants nothing to do with men and wishes not to enter into a marriage.
 Kat is also uninterested in a romantic relationship with any of the immature boys she goes to school with.
 She thwarts all their advances in a humiliating manner, never responding to her male peers with anything but rude, cynical remarks.
-Both women are content to live as independent, strong women without male companionship
+Both women are content to live as independent, strong women without male companionship.

 Indeed, the circumstances under which the characters in the play and in the movie engage with each other are vastly different.
 In the play, the endgame for the suitors of both sisters is marriage.
-They discuss dowries, payment made by the bride’s family to the groom upon marrying, at length.
+They discuss dowries, payments made by the bride’s family to the groom upon marrying, at length.
 Petruchio inquires of Baptista, Kate and Bianca’s father, "Then tell me, if I get your daughter’s love, What dowry shall I have with her to wife?"
-(II.i.112-113).
+(The Taming of the Shrew, II.i.112-113).
 Furthermore, by the end of the play, three couples have been married.
 In the film, though, the teenagers do not even begin to approach a commitment as binding as marriage.
 Patrick and Cameron, the movie counterpart for Lucentio, wish only to take the girls out on a date and to the prom.
 For his part, Joey Donner, an interpretation of Hortensio, had far more carnal and repulsive plans for himself and Bianca.
 Luckily, his plan fell apart quickly and Bianca expressed her feelings towards him with the use of her fists.
 If Bianca in the play had acted in any such way, she would face terrible consequences and likely be deemed not fit for marriage by the entire slew of her suitors, for what could any Renaissance-era man possibly want with a troublesome wife?

 Get a custom paper now from our expert writers.